sictweb/web222/weeks/week07/README.md

 different parts of our code don't have to be combined into a single function.
 Instead, we can keep things separate (saving logic vs. analytics logic).

+A complete example of a page that listens for changes to the network online/offline status, and updates the page accordingly, is available at [online.html](online.html).

 #### Common Events

 There are [many types of events we can listen for in the DOM](https://developer.mozilla.org/en-US/docs/Web/Events),